dereksutton/weather-fetcher/README.md

 ## Description
 Weather Fetcher is a simple, user-friendly web application that provides real-time weather data for any city in the world.
 It uses the OpenWeatherMap API to fetch current weather data as well as a five-day forecast.
 It is built with HTML, CSS, and JavaScript, and uses Bootstrap for responsive design.

+## Deployed URL

+You can view and use this app via this link:  https://dereksutton.github.io/weather-fetcher/

 ![Screenshot of the app](./assets/WeatherFetcher-Screenshot.jpg)

 ## Features